remix-run/remix/.changeset/rich-teachers-warn.md

 "@remix-run/server-runtime": patch
 ---

-Single Fetch: Fix redirects when a `basename` is presernt
+Single Fetch: Fix redirects when a `basename` is present